Old Dog, New Tricks (TV series)

-Old Dog, New Tricks (Animal) is a Spanish comedy television series starring Luis Zahera and Lucía Caraballo.
+Old Dog, New Tricks (Animal) is a Spanish comedy television series created by Víctor García León starring Luis Zahera and Lucía Caraballo.

 Plot

 The plot follows gruff rural veterinarian Antón from the fictional Galician village of Topomorto, who loses his clients and is begrudgingly forced to join an animal boutique managed by his niece Uxía.

 Production

 The series is an Alea Media production for Netflix, with Aitor Gabilondo and Jota Aceytuno serving as executive producers.
 In order to deliver a Galician-inflected accent, Madrid-based Caraballo stated in an interview that, from a position of utmost respect and love towards Galicia, she trained with Federico Pérez Rey.
 Shooting locations in Galicia included Dioño, A Calle, Pontemaceira, Teo, Vedra, and Santiago de Compostela.

 On 21 October 2025, Netflix announced the renewal of the series for a second season.
+In 2026, during the filming of season two, the greenlight for a third season was reported.

 Release

 Netflix released the series on 3 October 2025.